-The consolidated financial statements of Heritage Propane Partners, L.P. incorporated by reference and the consolidated balance sheet of Heritage Holdings, Inc. included as an exhibit to the registration statement of which this prospectus is a part, to the extent and for the periods indicated in their reports, have been audited by Arthur Andersen LLP, independent public accountants, and are included herein in reliance upon the authority of said firm as experts in giving said reports.
+The audited consolidated financial statements of Heritage Propane Partners, L.P. and the audited consolidated balance sheet of Heritage Holdings, Inc. incorporated by reference in this prospectus and elsewhere in the registration statement of which this prospectus is a part, and the audited consolidated and combined financial statements of ProFlame, Inc. and subsidiaries and affiliates included in this prospectus and elsewhere in the registration statement of which this prospectus is a part, have been audited by Arthur Andersen LLP, independent public accountants, as indicated in their reports with respect thereto, and are included or incorporated by reference herein in reliance upon the authority of said firm as experts in giving said reports.